Skip to main content

 Written authorization from the patient is not always required to release records for research.
 However, the PeaceHealth Institutional Review Board (IRB) must approve any research study in which patient information is to be released without patient authorization (see below).

-Any authorization provided for release of records for research must meet all the requirements and include all the components listed in the Authorization Checklist to be considered valid.
+Any authorization provided for release of records for research must meet all the requirements and include all the components listed in the authorization checklist to be considered valid.
 However, HIPAA Privacy regulations do permit the following regarding authorizations for release of information for research:

 • A specific expiration date or event is not required.
 However, an expiration statement must be included.
 Acceptable expiration statements include “none,” “end of research study,” or anything similar.